JoeQuigley1/PP3-Japan-Quiz/README.md

 For help with Content.

-+ Again as mentioned above my mentor Martina has been a fantastic help with understanding any issues and helping me in a friendly manner.
++ Again as mentioned above my mentor Martina has been so friendly and a fantastic help with understanding any issues.

 + The facts about Japan came from various media sources and from my own anecdotal knowledge of the country and culture.